avishai-o/delivery-co/README.md

 TODO:
 -tests
 -roles
--calculation of timeslot can be a diffrent service with some model to calculate better -sad flow exceptions and return values
+-calculation of timeslot can be a diffrent service with some model to calculate better and cache to prevent holidays call on same country and time
+-sad flow exceptions and return values
 -bug fixing
 -api working with id and not objects